 If you want a challenging and gritty superhero game, Lego Marvel Super Heroes 2 ain’t it.
 If you want one that you can absent-mindedly play with the young ones and titter along to some pretty cheesy laughs, it’s one of your best options.

 Lego Marvel Super Heroes 2 doesn’t move the wheel much (if at all) from its many, many Lego predecessors.
 Once you’ve played one, you’ve effectively played them all.
 However, for bringing together a huge cast of Marvel characters ranging across its many ages as well as a host of things to see and do, it’s a fun distraction for all the family.

 You might be surprised to know that Batman: The Telltale Series actually has a lot of action in it for a Telltale experience.
 It’s not quite as immersive as The Walking Dead: The Final Season, but it should be viewed as the first sign that Telltale were trying to move away from their simplistic but effective USP.

 Much like the Gotham show, Batman: The Telltale Series is a different spin on The Dark Knight’s mythology with major changes to the villains and more of a focus on Bruce Wayne the friend and businessman.
 While it’s unlikely to change the mind of Telltale dissenters, it’s a must-play for fans of Batman and those seeking out the best superhero games.

 Developer: Volition Publisher: Deep Silver

 Saints Row 4 doesn’t change the formula much from the previous game and elects instead to just ramp up the ridiculousness.
 You can leap and run like the best of them, meaning that whoever worked on the cars in the game probably felt like they were wasting their time.
-This may be the last great Saints Row game we ever see, so treasure it.

 Developer: Ubisoft San Francisco Publisher: Ubisoft